Lunar-Proxy/lunar-v2/README.md

     </a>
 </div>

-> [!NOTE] Lunar cannot be deployed to Netlify, Vercel, GitHub Pages, or any static hosting platform.
+> [!NOTE] Lunar cannot be deployed to any static hosting platforms like Netlify, Vercel, or GitHub Pages.

 ## Deployment via Terminal